-As an alternative to hotel dining facilities, Shearwater would like to recommend four restaurants in incredible locations that are highly complementary to the entire Victoria Falls experience.
+As an alternative to hotel dining facilities, Shearwater would like to recommend four Victoria Falls Restaurants in incredible locations that are highly complementary to the entire Victoria Falls experience.
 We would like to introduce The Shearwater Café, a fully licensed venue for breakfast, lunch and dinner.
 The Rainforest Café and Bridge Café are daytime venues offering excellent light meals, snacks and beverages in extraordinary locations.
 The Boma Restaurant is a night time, African-themed dining and entertainment extravaganza.
 Please see below for details.

 The Shearwater Café

 Breakfast is served from 8am and attracts those needing a full ‘bushman’s breakfast’ ahead of a full day’s activities, to those that like a nice healthy muesli and natural yoghurt start to the day, as well as cappuccino sippers and freshly squeezed juice addicts.
 From midday lunch is served including light bites and freshly made pizza to something more substantial.
-Depicting familiar scenes to the herds of Elephant that congregate around waterholes, the afternoon is the a great place to gather for cooling drinks or reinvigorating teas and to people watch and catch the buzz of those planning intrepid adventures or returning awestruck from momentous game drives.
+Depicting familiar scenes to the herds of Elephant that congregate around waterholes, the afternoon is the a great place to gather for cooling drinks or reinvigorating teas and to people watch and catch the buzz of those planning intrepid adventures or returning awestruck from momentous activities.

 Under African Skies